abhi-vk/Event-application-sunrise/README.md

+Apologies for the confusion!
+Here's the corrected README file for your MERN Event CRUD app using Node.js, Express, and MongoDB:

+---

 # MERN Event CRUD Application

 This is a full-stack CRUD application built with the **MERN** stack, where users can log in, create, update, and delete events.
-The application stores user-generated data in a PostgreSQL database and provides a dynamic, interactive user interface.
+The application stores user-generated data in a MongoDB database and provides a dynamic, interactive user interface.

 ## Features

 - **Authentication**: Secure login and registration for users.
 - **Event Management**: Users can create, view, update, and delete events (only when logged in).
 - **Responsive UI**: The app is designed using Bootstrap for a clean and responsive user interface.
-- **Database Integration**: Event data is stored in a PostgreSQL database.
+- **Database Integration**: Event data is stored in MongoDB.

 ## Tech Stack